quantechsimulations/GPE/README.md

 ## Instructions

-See the XMDS2 webpage for details of compilations, executing and analysis of data.
+See the XMDS2 webpage for details of compilations, executing and analysis of data [2].

 ## Bibliography